Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-August 21st, 2023
+August 22nd, 2023
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-182:
+New in this latest version release-183:

 1.)
-The "collider fix" as it's called, was causing star occulusion issues on distant bodies in the tracking station.
-Since this issue was limited to the tracking station only, it was fixed by simply disabling the option when the tracking station scene is loaded (it isn't needed there anyways).
+A Kopernicus GUI cleanup was performed.
+Several options that only mod-makers would use were moved to be "config file only" and no longer show in the GUI, which was getting messy.
+Those options are listed in entry 2, in no particular order.

 2.)
-The above does not apply to the inflight "mapview" mode, but that wasn't buggy anyways.
+UseRealWorldDensity,RecomputeSOIAndHillSpheres,RescaleFactor,RealWorldSizeFactor,LimitRWDensityToStockBodies,UseIncorrectScatterDensityLogic,EnforceShaders,WarnShaders,EnforcedShaderLevel

+3.)
+The logic in the "real world scale" system has been updated, particularly in regards to gas giants.
+There is an option to use the old logic in the .cfg file (no it's not in the GUI).
+This is and remains a work in progress feature.

 Known Bugs: